novakov-alexey-zz/krb-operator/README.md

 ### Deploy Specific Operator Version

-In order to deploy specific version, clone above manifest files and change the image tag in the `krb-operator` container.
+In order to deploy a specific version, clone above manifest files and change the image tag in the `krb-operator` container.
 For example:

 ```diff
 -image: alexeyn/kerberos-operator:0.4.10
 +image: alexeyn/kerberos-operator:0.4.11
 ```

-### GraalVM Native Image

-There is also a parallel build of Kerberos Operator based GraalVM Native Image.
-Use Docker Image tag: "&lt;version&gt;-graal-native".
-For example: `kerberos-operator:0.4.11-graal-native`.

-Use this tag in Kubernetes or OpenShift manifests (see above).

 ## How to uninstall